 - Study of a foreign language is a priority on Truman’s campus: approximately 1/3 of Truman students are enrolled in a foreign language class at any given time.

-- Class size for advanced courses ranges from 5-25 students.
+- Class sizes for advanced courses range from 5-25 students.

 Beyond The Classroom

 - Live, eat and breathe language?
 Choose to room in the Romance Languages living-learning community in Missouri Hall.

 - Experience service-learning opportunities with Spanish an French-speaking immigrants in the local community.

 - Participate in poetry readings and theater performances in the original language.

 - Have a leadership role in a departmental student organization or honor society.

 - Try an immersion weekend for French and Spanish students.